Blun7/RapeByte/README.md

 **DEVELOPMENT HAS BEEN slowed!!...../// TIME BOUNDED**

-**Actuallt I am really busy and this is supposed to be a big project....trying my best to complete it as soon as possible...... for this reason only no tagging has been done on the Project yet**
+**Actually I am really busy and this is supposed to be a big project....trying my best to complete it as soon as possible...... for this reason only no tagging has been done on the Project yet**

 ---